zihaowrez/tp/docs/UserGuide.md

 ### Locating persons by name : `[find]`

-Finds persons whose name contain any of the given keywords.
+Finds persons with the given keywords.

 **Format:**  `[find] KEYWORD [MORE_KEYWORDS]`

-The search is case-insensitive. e.g `hans` will match `Hans` The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans` Only the name is searched.
+If the first keyword is a command word, it will still be recognised as a command and will not be treated as keywords.
+The whole list will be displayed when a command word is entered.

+The keywords are compared to all fields of each person.
-Only full words will be matched e.g. `Han` will not match `Hans` Persons matching at least one keyword will be returned (i.e. OR search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang` The search will attempt to search all fields and tags to return a match.
+Persons matching at least one keyword will be returned (i.e. OR search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`.
+The search is case-insensitive. e.g `hans` will match `Hans`.
+The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`.

 **Examples:**

-`find kaaviya` (finds the name "Kaaviya")
+`find a` will return `Alex Yeoh`, `Bernice` with the tag `colleagues`, `Lin` with the email `lin@example.com` (if these contacts exist).
-`Kaaviya` (does the same as above)
+`a` does the same as above.
+`find alex yeoh` will return both `Alex` and `Alex Yeoh` (if both contacts exist).
+When the user types `add`, the whole list is displayed.

 ### Deletion : `delete`